nicholasbus/nicholasbus/README.md

 ## I'm a Student and Developer!

 - 📝 I’m currently learning about open source contributions 😀
+- I am also learning to work with FaunaDB
+- Learning more about oAuth

 ### Connect with me: